mbocquet/docker/README.md

 ## Example Playbook

-    - hosts: servers
+    - hosts: docker
       roles:
          - { role: docker, docker_compose_version: '1.15.0' }

-or if docker_compose_version is defined elsewhere :
+If docker_compose_version is defined elsewhere or to let the role guess and fetch the latest version at runtime :

-    - hosts: servers
+    - hosts: docker
       roles:
          - docker